HSA

 - Vice President

-Kate is excited to serve in her first year in this position, and proud to be a MoN mom for a third year!
-She has two children, Lilah (6th) grade and Hunter who (2nd).
+Kate is excited to serve in her first year in this position, and proud to be a MoN mom for a fourth year!
+She has two children, Lilah (7th) grade and Hunter who (3rd).
 The Polcaro family are parishioners at St. Rose of Lima parish in Gaithersburg.
 She is a devoted volunteer at MoN lending helping hands at various events and even coaching soccer in her spare time.
 Kate also works part-time as a Physician Assistant at Shady Grove Adventist Hospital.
 Her family enjoys the outdoors, camping, motorsports and the beach.
 They are very pleased that they joined the MoN community and family and hope that you will enjoy it as much as they do!

 Megan Coughlin